 Chapter 6.
 Contacting the Administrative Appeals Office

-The Administrative Appeals Office (AAO) welcomes communication by fax and mail.
+The Administrative Appeals Office (AAO) welcomes status inquiries by fax and mail.

 Fax: (240) 721-3405